I suddenly became a single mom—a single homeschooling mom—years ago, with a 1st grader, kindergartner, two-year-old, and baby on the way.

 - Ask a family member if you can be on his/her cell phone bill.
-This dramatically cuts the cost of your phone and most people would love to help in this way.
+This dramatically cuts the cost of your phone, and most people would love to help in this way.

 - Sell your stuff.
-If you are done with it, sell it.
-Ebay or craigslist might be an option.
-I consign all of my children’s clothes and that pays for their clothes for the next season.
+If you are done with it, sell it. eBay or Craigslist might be an option.
+I consign all of my children’s clothes, and that pays for their clothes for the next season.
 I have also learned to keep material possessions lean.
-I’ve kept a roof over our head for quite sometime by selling the things that once seemed necessary, but now seem irrelevant.
+I’ve kept a roof over our head for quite some time by selling the things that once seemed necessary, but now seem irrelevant.
 (Such as a TV!)

 Even with child support, alimony, and a job, most single moms struggle to make ends meet.
 Some studies show that single moms live on 50-70% less than even women who are married but live on one income.
 Don’t be afraid to ask for help.
 Consider asking for scholarships or reduced payments on things.
 Ask your church if they have a program to help.
 Most ministries have funds set aside to help single moms.
 I’ve gotten discounts to the zoo, on car repair, and even medical care (since I have no insurance).
 It never hurts to ask for help.